-However, as business leaders we have to think strategically and consider every expense of time and money in terms of investment — not just “what will it cost me?”, but also “what will I get out of it?”.
+However, as business leaders we have to think strategically and consider every expense of time and money in terms of investment.
+It’s not just a question of “what will it cost me?” but also “what return will I get out of it?”.

 Building a free website is a weekend well-spent

 If somebody you know is building websites for free, that means they’re doing it as a hobby.
 And that’s great, because building websites is a lot of fun and very rewarding.
 But how long have they actually been doing it for?
 And just how much do they really know about it?